 Consider the following scenario.
 Your pregnant wife sends you out to get milk and some snacks on a stormy, pitch-black night.
 It’s late and all you want to do is get to the shop and get home.
 Luckily, you get to the shop without incident.
 That is not the case on the way home, however.
 Your mobile rings as you round a bend, and the momentary distraction causes you to swerve into oncoming traffic.
 Another vehicle is speeding when you hit it head on.
 You and the other driver both sustain serious injuries.

 In this case, both of you were at fault.
 You were driving while distracted and the other driver was speeding.
 Neither of you exercised reasonable care.
 However, it will be up to a court to determine the percentage of fault based on the police investigation and other factors.
 For example, a magistrate may decide you are equally at fault.
 Or he or she may decide that you are mostly to blame (70 percent).
 In either circumstance, the amount of compensation you are liable for will be adjusted accordingly.

 It is important to note that liability applies to property damage as well as personal injuries.

 Even if it is only a minor collision, being in a motor vehicle accident is a stressful, traumatic experience.
 It is especially stressful if you were somehow to blame.
 In addition to facing potential criminal sanctions, you may also have to compensate the other driver and/or passengers for any personal injuries or property damage.

 However, it is also important to remember that as the driver at fault, you also have certain rights.
 BPC Lawyers are specialists in the area of personal injury, negligence and compensation, and has won multiple industry awards.
-Contact us today on 1800 431 590 for a free case evaluation.
+Contact our Sydney personal injury lawyers today on 1800 431 590 for a free case evaluation.